-I'm doing a new course this fall called New Models in Covering Communities, in which we'll do a 21st century news startup in the town of Amherst, using social media and other interesting new tools to connect with and cover our community.
+In fall, 2017, I built a new course called New Models in Covering Communities, in which we'll do a 21st century news startup in the town of Amherst, using social media and other interesting new tools to connect with and cover our community.
 In this class, we asked: If you were to start a digital-only community news site from scratch in 2017, what would it look like?

 I serve as advisor for the student-run digital publication, Amherstwire, which won the award for Best Homepage from the College Media Association in 2017.
 Our editorial team traveled to New York City for the CMA spring conference, visiting the New York Times and a hookah karaoke place on Eighth Avenue.
 The trip was funded by generous donations from UMass Journalism alumni.